 In late 2016, I purchased a Canon PowerShot G7 X Mark II to use on a family reunion trip to Sicily [photos].
-Our trip to Sicily was my second (last) trip abroad.

 The Canon is mirrorless, lightweight, has a small form factor, and performs well in low-light conditions.
 I use it to shoot quickly and discreetly, which I've found is ideal for urban and travel photography.

 I occasionally take photos and videos with my camera phone.
 I currently have an iPhone 12 Mini.
 I like it because of the small form factor, technical specs, and integration with the rest of my Apple ecosystem.
 We also have a digital Sony Handycam, which we use for long family recordings.

 At a future date, I plan to purchase another compact mirrorless camera.
 Among other features, I'd like one that is weather resistant and accepts interchangeable lenses.
 I have lens envy when I view the photos that my Flickr friends shoot, and even when I look at the photos I snapped in the 70s-80s [photos] with my 35mm SLR and 70-210 telephoto.

 I manage my photo collections using Adobe's Lightroom (Classic and Mobile) and Apple's iCloud Photos.
 Previously, I used Apple’s Aperture.
 Between my public and private collections, I'm currently managing ~71K images.